lhatpku/robo-advisor/README.md

-## ✅ Robo Advisor with Advice and Investment Agent
+# 🧠 Robo Advisor with Advice and Investment Agent

-# 🧠 Robo-Advising Agent Framework — Step 2: Investment Flow Extension

 This repository now implements **2 steps** of an intelligent, modular robo-advising platform built on LLM-powered agents orchestrated with **LangGraph**.